-Officially part of Azerbaijan, but cut-off (de facto) from it is the region Nagorno-Karabakh, a mainly Armenian populated enclave that Armenia and Azerbaijan fought a bitter war over in the early 1990s until a cease-fire was negotiated in 1994.
+Officially part of Azerbaijan, but cut-off from it is the region Nagorno-Karabakh, a mainly Armenian populated enclave that Armenia and Azerbaijan fought a bitter war over in the early 1990s until a cease-fire was negotiated in 1994.
 While the cease-fire still holds, the conflict remains unresolved, and Armenian forces still occupy not only Nagorno-Karabakh itself but also what they see as a "buffer zone" of Azerbaijan's territory around the enclave.
-Going to Nagorno-Karabakh from Azerbaijan is impossible due to the conflict – you'd have to go from Armenia (see the Armenia trip report).
+Going to Nagorno-Karabakh from Azerbaijan is impossible due to the conflict – I went there from Armenia, so I included it as part of the Armenia trip report.

 UPDATE October 2023: the conflict resumed in 2020, with Azerbaijan being the agressor against the Armenian enclave.
 This followed a phase of blockade so that the inhabitants of the region suffer from severe supply shortages as the Azerbaijani forces closed the only corridor road to Armenia.
 Russia was too distracted by its war in Ukraine to intervene.
 Azerbaijan swiftly regained full control of the region, with all Armenian inhabitants relocating to Armenia.